• Skip to primary navigation

 Home » Best places in Normandy

-Like the rest of France, Normandy has a rich religious heritage in terms of architecture.
+Like the rest of France, Normandy has a rich religious architectural heritage.

-We present below the 7 cathedrals of Normandy as well as our selection of the most beautiful churches and chapels of Normandy to make you discover the variety of the religious buildings.
+We present below the 7 cathedrals of Normandy as well as our selection of the most beautiful churches and chapels in Normandy, to help you discover the variety of religious buildings.

 Churches and cathedrals in Normandy